Fast-changing regulations give virtual care startups a chance to seize the moment – TechCrunch

-For more than two decades, virtual care has slowly made inroads into the annals of American medicine.
+For more than two decades, virtual care has slowly made inroads into American medicine.

 A somewhat nebulous and overwhelming term, “virtual care” refers to the integration of products like telehealth, remote patient monitoring, prescription delivery and even behavioral coaching into the fabric of medical practice.
 And while some early entrants, like Doctor on Demand in the primary care telehealth space and Mercy Virtual for remote-monitoring programs, have achieved some traction, the space has suffered from a lack of consumer scale, challenges with government regulation and significant technological and usability barriers.